bthate/botlib/README.rst

 ::

- > sudo pip3 install mybot
+ > sudo pip3 install botlib

-You can also download the tarball and install from that, see https://pypi.org/project/mybot/#files
+You can also download the tarball and install from that, see https://pypi.org/project/botlib/#files

 ::